 “The course is in line with the 2030 vision of UWA to train leaders who cross boundaries and create and lead change to improve global prosperity,” explained Azadeh.

 “The program was run over two weeks, where we were challenged with a question: ‘How do we ensure technological innovation delivers societal as well as economic value in cities?’”

 “We received presentations, as well as chances to visit and interact with companies operating globally (in various sizes) in a variety of disciplines and with a range of purposes.
 This gave us insight into these organisations, as well as an opportunity to be mentored along the way.”

 “Other learning aspects of the program were focused on cultural intelligence (CQ), leading with inclusiveness, empathy and agility as well as leading under pressure and in hard times.
-It was very hands-on, and we practiced and developed these in diverse groups with intergenerational, interracial, interdisciplinary, intersexual differences and diversities.”
+It was very hands-on, and we practised and developed these in diverse groups with intergenerational, interracial, interdisciplinary, intersexual differences and diversities.”

 “We had to define an urban problem, come up with a solution, prototype, test and present in oral, written and poster forms in only 2.5 hours.
 These activities simulated a real-life teamwork environment, where capabilities and weaknesses had to be recognised quickly and be executed for the benefit of the team.”

 “Our team won many challenges, and it was a very enjoyable experience.”